 In my paintings, you will see my love of boats, wildlife, countryside & people (not necessarily in that order!)

-I sketch whenever I have a few spare moments, wherever I am.
+I try and sketch whenever I have a few spare moments, wherever I am.
 Though as with all good intentions, it does not always work out.

 I first started sketching with the art class at school and it is something that I have always kept up.
-I lose myself in time while sketching and in the winter I don’t notice the cold creeping in to my hands and me, until I’ve finished concentrating (at which point I start jumping around trying to warm myself up!)
+I lose myself in time while sketching – in the winter I don’t notice the cold creeping in to my hands, until I’ve finished (at which point I start jumping around trying to warm myself up!)
 I find it also makes me study and really look at the world around me, which helps to embed the subject into my brain.
-I always enjoy sketching, though it’s sometimes frustrating, one things for sure I can’t stop – as my pile of sketchbooks will testify!
+I always enjoy sketching, though it’s sometimes frustrating, one thing’s for sure I can’t stop – as my pile of sketchbooks will testify!

 Come with me on my love affair with drawing and the wilder parts of South West Britain’s beautiful countryside and coast.